-This test measures how much insulin your body produces.
-If you have hypoglycemia, or low blood sugar, or other issues related to diabetes, your doctor may order a C-peptide test.
+This test measures how much insulin your body makes.
+If you have low blood sugar (hypoglycemia) or other problems related to diabetes, your healthcare provider may order a C-peptide test.
 This test is often done using a blood sample, but a urine sample can also be used.

 Why do I need this test?

-If you have diabetes, it can be hard for a health care provider to tell how much insulin your pancreas produces by just looking at your physical symptoms.
+If you have diabetes, it can be hard for a healthcare provider to tell how much insulin your pancreas makes by just looking at your physical symptoms.
 A C-peptide test measures the amount of insulin your body makes.

 What other tests might I have along with this test?

 C-peptide can be measured with either a blood test or a urine test.
 Sometimes the ratio of urine C-peptide to creatinine is used to help measure how much insulin your body makes.
-Your doctor may also recommend other diabetes-related tests.
+Your healthcare provider may also recommend other diabetes-related tests.

 What do my test results mean?

 C-peptide levels are measured in picomoles per liter (pmol/L).
 A normal C-peptide test result is less than 200 pmol/L. Higher levels of C-peptide typically mean higher levels of blood sugar.
 They may also mean that you are making too much insulin because you have a tumor called an insulinoma.
-Lower levels of C-peptide mean lower levels of blood sugar or your body's inability to make insulin.
+Lower levels of C-peptide mean lower levels of blood sugar or your body cannot make insulin.

-This number is just one factor your doctor uses to check your overall health.
+The results are just one thing your provider uses to check your overall health.
 The ratios of many different components, including C-peptide, are important for finding out the best way to treat your diabetes.

 How is this test done?